Section 29-25 Screening and landscaping requirements.

 having lots which contain attached residences and which have side or rear property boundaries

-abutting collector or arterial street right-of-way); RMH; M-C; M-U; F-1; and PUD or portions
+abutting collector or arterial street right of way); RMH; M-R; M-C; M-U; F-1; and PUD or

--family detached dwellings on individual lots and two
+portions thereof consisting of single-family detached dwellings on individual lots and two-family

--family attached dwellings on individual lots (except for two
+attached dwellings on individual lots (except for two-family developments having lots which

-having lots which have side or rear property boundaries abutting collector or arterial street right
+have side or rear property boundaries abutting collector or arterial street right of way).

-of way).
-Notwithstanding this exception, parking areas and loading/unloading areas in any
+Notwithstanding this exception, the development of parking areas and loading/unloading areas in

-zoning district shall be subject to the provisions contained in this section.
-Buildings or additions
+any zoning district shall be subject to the provisions contained in this section.
+The development

-parking areas associated with buildings or additions to buildings in district C-2 shall not be
+of buildings or additions to buildings in district C-2 shall be exempt from the

 (2) Development existing or approved